 Essay 3 — Describe any experiences you have had with children, including classroom or other work in K-6 schools, that have prepared you to effectively work with this age group.
 (1-2 pages)

 Three Letters of Recommendation

 We require letters from three individuals who know you and are qualified to evaluate your academic competence, character and/or experience in professional or leadership roles.
 Professors, supervisors, and employers are often the best sources.
+Teachers or administrators who have observed your volunteer or paid experience in the classroom or working with elementary children are also good sources.
 References from a personal therapist, family members, or friends are not accepted.

-Applicants must hold a baccalaureate degree from a regionally accredited institution or the foreign equivalent.
-One official, sealed transcript must be submitted from each post-secondary institution attended regardless of the length of study or the number of courses taken.
-Faxed transcripts are not considered official by the Graduate School.
 Graduates of a non-U.S. university system are required to provide officially evaluated and translated copies of all their college transcripts.
 Official evaluations and translations are done by outside agencies.
-Information regarding three such agencies can be found by going to Information for International Students.
+Information regarding three such agencies can be found by going to International Applicants.

-Applicants applying to the Early Childhood/Elementary program must complete and submit the online supplemental application form.
-The form is used to document mathematics competency, science competency, and elementary classroom experience.
+Applicants applying to the Elementary-Multiple Subjects program must complete a supplemental page as part of the online application.
+The page is used to provide information regarding your mathematics competency, science competency, and elementary classroom experience.